raganwald-deprecated/homoiconic/2011/01/anything_to_declare.md

 "Separation of Concerns" is often given as a strong motivating force when organizing code.
 I certainly think about it a lot (and it comes up fairly regularly when I try to organize my thoughts in essay form, e.g. [My Favourite Interview Question][q] and [Why Why Functional Programming Matters Matters][ww]).

-As you've no doubt heard 97 bajillion times from me, I'm on a team that has been developing a new Javascript framework for writing Single Page Interface ("SPI") applications called [Faux][f].
+As you've no doubt heard 97 bajillion times from me, I'm on a team that has been developing a new JavaScript framework for writing Single Page Interface ("SPI") applications called [Faux][f].
 I just finished a refactoring session, and I'd like to sketch what changed and how it's relevant to separating concerns.
 The main idea is that in order to implement a new feature, route helpers for templates, I needed to factor declarations out of what were formerly opaque functions.
 Once the declarations were factored out, I could implement the new feature and apply some convention over configuration to make it palatable.

 **disclaimer**